pavelzag/MIQLog/README.md

 This is a simple script that allows simple access to different ManageIQ logs.

 # Setting up:
-Before running change to your machines' usernames and the passwords.
+Before running change to your machines' usernames and the passwords if required.

 # Running:
 The prompt will ask you the following: